 Alabama Nursing Programs and Degrees Guide

 The following guide is designed to provide you with essential information on the many nursing programs available in the state of Alabama.
 The colleges and universities in Alabama allow students the opportunity to earn an undergraduate or graduate degree online or on campus, with concentrations spanning such areas as family psychiatry, community health, and children’s health.
-If you need a more flexible option to earning a nursing degree, you may want to consider an online program from such schools as the University of Southern Alabama or Capella University, the latter of which is one of several online universities that feature undergraduate and graduate nursing programs.
+If you need a more flexible option to earning a nursing degree, you may want to consider an online program from such schools as the University of South Alabama.

 - 31 colleges and universities offer an associate’s degree in nursing.